 Each year a deadline is set for the survey to be completed.
-If an aged care home has not arranged to reschedule the visit before this date, the home will receive a Star Rating Residents' Experience rating of 1-star.
-This date is communicated to all aged care homes at the start of the survey round.
+If an aged care home has not arranged to reschedule the visit before this date, the home will not receive a Residents' Experience rating.
+This will impact your overall Star Rating.
+The survey deadline is communicated to all aged care homes at the start of the survey round.